Team & Governance

 Jamie Bridge

-Jamie is IDPC’s Chief Operating Officer, and joined the Consortium in 2012.
-He provides key support to the Executive Director in managing secretariat operations and finances, and coordinates the Harm Reduction Consortium project for the Robert Carr civil society Networks Fund.
-Jamie is the Chair of the Vienna NGO Committee on Drugs (VNGOC), and a Steering Group member for the National Needle Exchange Forum in England (having been Chair of the Forum for several years).
-Prior to joining IDPC, Jamie has worked in Geneva as a harm reduction technical expert at the Global Fund to Fight AIDS, Tuberculosis and Malaria, and at Harm Reduction International in London.
+Jamie is IDPC’s Deputy Director, and joined the Consortium in 2012.
+He provides key support to the Executive Director in managing secretariat operations and finances, and coordinates the Harm Reduction Consortium project for the Robert Carr Fund.
+From 2018 to 2023, Jamie was the Chair of the Vienna NGO Committee on Drugs (VNGOC), and he has also been Chair of the National Needle Exchange Forum in England.
+Prior to joining IDPC, Jamie has worked in Geneva as a harm reduction technical expert at the Global Fund to Fight AIDS, Tuberculosis and Malaria, and at Harm Reduction International in London, for whom he has also served as a Trustee.
 Jamie started his career working in a harm reduction service in the UK, and has an MSc in drug policy and a BSc in psychology.

 • Chee Wen